 While SR-22 requirements feel serious, most drivers who maintain continuous coverage are able to complete the required period without further complications.

-- Premium costs: Pricing varies significantly based on underwriting approach
+- Premium costs: Pricing varies significantly based on each insurer’s underwriting approach

 How the Process Usually Works